SolublePotash/Croissant-Clicker/README.md

 # Croissant Clicker!

-A fun clicker game based off of the popular _"Cookie Clicker"_
+A clicker game based on the popular game Cookie Clicker.
+Who's Pierre???